-Uricosurics: Effect of probenecid and sulfinpyrazone reduced.
+Uricosurics agents, e.g. probenecid Salicylates reverse the effect of probenecid.
 The combination should be avoided.

-4.6 Fertility, Pregnancy and lactation
+4.6 Fertility, Pregnancy and lactation Pregnancy:

-Pregnancy:

-Low doses (up to 100 mg/day)

-Clinical studies indicate that doses up to 100 mg/day for restricted obstetrical use, which require specialised monitoring, appear safe.
+Low doses (up to and including 100 mg/day) Clinical studies indicate that doses up to 100 mg/day for restricted obstetrical use, which require specialised monitoring, appear safe.

-Doses of 100- 500 mg/day:
+Doses of above 100mg/day and up to 500 mg/day: